ydb-platform/ydb/ydb/docs/en/core/integrations/hibernate.md

 val department: String
 ```

-Hibernate, at the start of the application, update the database schema if the `update` mode is set:
+At the start of the application, Hibernate will update the database schema if the `update` mode is set in properties:

 ```properties
 jakarta.persistence.schema-generation.database.action=update